ssharpjr/loader-controller/ProjectNotes.md

 - Outlet button malfunction.
 - Material is placed too far away from loader controller.
 It will be too far away to rescan.

+# Revisions and New Features
+- Add pallet sensor switch to augment the reset button function.
+- Once the loader is running, periodically check if the work order that was scanned is still running (wo_monitor()).
+- Poll the loader controller to see if it's on and what state it is in.